Rahyll/nxt-dropdown/src/app/nxt-dropdown-demo/README.md

-# NTX Select Component - Comprehensive Demo Guide
+# NXT Dropdown Component - Comprehensive Demo Guide

-This demo showcases all the different types and capabilities of the NTX Select component.
+This demo showcases all the different types and capabilities of the NXT Dropdown component.
 The component is designed to be flexible, accessible, and performant for various use cases.

 ## 🎯 Demo Categories